Master of Science in Nursing Public & Population Health Online

 Credit Hours: 4

 In this course, students continue to develop specialized knowledge and skills in advanced public health nursing (PHN) and the delivery of population healthcare within the context of inter-professional practice.
 Students gain a greater understanding of public health and population health informatics, environmental health issues, evidence-based public health, and the role of advocacy for policy and social change.
 The focus of the course is on the assessment and development of culturally sensitive interventions targeted at community and population levels through a practicum experience.
+A minimum of 60 practicum hours will be required as part of this course.
 Note: Must complete before NU 964.

 Credit Hours: 4

 As a culminating experience, MS students are provided the opportunity to demonstrate their ability to synthesize and integrate advanced knowledge and skills acquired throughout the program and to apply theory and principles in a public health project focused on social change.
 For this project, students write a grant proposal for a public health initiative or create a community health program plan.
 The project must address the needs of a specific population in the student’s field site community.
 Students are also required to describe how the ANCC Advanced Public Health Nursing Scope and Standards were demonstrated while carrying out the project.
+A minimum of 60 practicum hours will be required as part of this course.
 Note: Taken as the last course.
 NU 963 must be completed prior to this course.

 Course rotation: